jjun9288/AIFFEL/readme.md

-# Studies and projects for 6 months !
+# Studies and projects in AIFFEL

 -Week1